llesoil/input_sensitivity/README.md

 Dear reviewers,

-This is the companion repository of our ICSE submission.
+This is the companion repository related to our ICSE submission.

 ## Organization